jbarreiros/dtcg-style-dictionary/README.md

 Limitations:

 - Generates a lot of extra tokens.
-- Composite tokens cannot be referenced by alias (because it was discarded).
+- Composite tokens cannot be referenced by alias (because they were discarded).
 - If a composite token has a `$description` or other custom properties, they will be inaccessible to transforms and formats.

 ### Sample 2